daurnimator/lua-http/modules/http.hsts.md

 Creates and returns a new HSTS store.

+### `hsts_store.max_items` <!-- --> {#http.hsts.max_items}

+The maximum number of items allowed in the store.
+Decreasing this value will only prevent new items from being added, it will not remove old items.

+Defaults to infinity (any number of items is allowed).

 ### `hsts_store:clone()` <!-- --> {#http.hsts:clone}

 Creates and returns a copy of a store.